za3k/za3k.com/archive/invincible.md

 # No, this cannot be!
 I am invincible!

 **No, this cannot be!
 I am invincible!** is a game for 2-8 players.
-Some of the players are Villains, and some are Heroes.
-It can be played as a storytelling game.
+Some of the players are Heroes, and some are Villains.
 It's designed to be short (30 minutes) and friendly for players new to storytelling games.

 | Players | Heroes | Villains |
 |---------|--------|----------|